 One of the most visible effects of climate change is the warming of ocean waters.

-Higher sea temperatures are altering marine habitats, affecting migration patterns and threatening species that depend on stable environmental conditions.
+Moreover, higher sea temperatures are altering marine habitats, affecting migration patterns and threatening species that depend on stable environmental conditions.

 At the same time, oceans are becoming more acidic due to the growing concentration of carbon dioxide absorbed from the atmosphere.